poliastro/poliastro/README.md

 [![Sponsors](https://opencollective.com/poliastro/sponsor/1/avatar.svg)](https://opencollective.com/poliastro/sponsor/0/website)

 ## Frequently asked questions

 * **What's up with the name?**

-  poliastro comes from Polimi, which is the shortened name of the Politecnico di Milano, the Italian university where I was studying while writing this software.
-It's my tiny tribute to a place I came to love.
+  poliastro comes from Polimi, which is the shortened name of the Politecnico di Milano, see the [acknowledgement from the original author]. *Grazie mille!*
-  *Grazie mille!*

 * **Is poliastro validated?**